Delayed Rewards Calibration via Reward Empirical Sufficiency: Delayed Reward Calibration

 \subsection{Empirical Sufficient Distribution (ESD)}

 The emergence of a particular state always leads to a consequence, which we refer as sufficient conditions.
-We consider a set of particular environmental signals as target consequences and let the stored state vectors predict these consequences to yield the sufficiency to incur these consequences.
-We hypothesize that closely distributed state vectors share similar information which will further incur similar results.
-We therefore use this hypothesis to proceed with the classification-based evaluation.
+We consider a set of particular environmental signals as target consequences and let the model predict these consequences through stored state vectors to yield the sufficiency to incur these consequences.
+We hypothesize that closely distributed state vectors share similar information which will further incur indistinguishable results.
+We therefore leverage this hypothesis to proceed with the classification-based evaluation.

 \begin{definition}{\bf Reward Empirical Sufficiency.} If there exists a continuous space such that state vectors within it incur a particular environmental consequences, we define these states as the Reward Empirical Sufficiency. \end{definition}